sixP-NaraKa/DiscordBot/README.md

 # DiscordBot - CommandBot
-Testing a Discord Bot!
-Some more or less basic stuff - adding more to it!

 This Discord Bot does, apart from creating channels/categories and deleting them, also a variety of other things, mostly regarding the two games "Age of Empires 2: Definitive Edition (AoE2:DE)" and "Path of Exile (PoE)".